-McCoy MBA and MSHRM students are required to successfully complete their academic degree plan with a cumulative GPA of at least 3.0 in order to graduate.
+All McCoy graduate students are required to successfully complete their academic degree plan with a cumulative GPA of at least 3.0 in order to graduate.

-However, your graduate experience is not limited to the classroom; it is enhanced by honing soft skills, volunteering, and networking.
-For that reason, all MBA students (Cohort and Flex starting Fall 2015 or later) and all MSHRM students (starting Fall 2016 or later) are also required to complete Professional Development Units ("PDUs") in order to graduate.
+But your graduate experience is not limited to the classroom; it is enhanced by honing soft skills, volunteering, and networking.
+For that reason all MBA students (Cohort and Flex starting Fall 2015 or later), MSHRM students (starting Fall 2016 or later), MSAIT, MSDAIS, and MSMRA students are also required to complete Professional Development Units ("PDUs") in order to graduate.
 This is also referred to as a "co-curricular" requirement for graduation.

-Other PDU opportunities include guest speaker events, professional development seminars, the annual Business Etiquette Dinner, the Bobcat Build community service project, and other events and volunteer opportunities offered each semester.
+Other PDU opportunities include (but are not limited to) guest speaker events, professional development seminars, the annual Business Etiquette Dinner, the Bobcat Build community service project, and other events and volunteer opportunities offered each semester.
 On a case-by-case basis, students may also petition to earn PDUs for other events they attend individually.

 Professional Development Units are tracked via the Texas State TRACS system under the McCoy Graduate Student Association tab.
-Each PDU-eligible event will be advertised to McCoy graduate students and a sign-in sheet will be available to capture the names and ID numbers of students in attendance.
-If a student attends an event but does not sign in, credit will not be awarded.
+Each PDU-eligible event will be advertised to McCoy graduate students and proof of attendance is required in order to earn credit.

-While McCoy graduate staff tracks PDUs, it is the ultimate responsibility of the graduate student to ensure they meet the requirement prior to graduation.
+While McCoy graduate staff track PDUs, it is the ultimate responsibility of the graduate student to ensure they meet the requirement prior to graduation.